-JCA was in charge of conducting the ‘conditionality related’ Second Annual Review of the Regulatory & Investment Systems for Enterprise Growth in Bangladesh (RISE) Project UK Department for International Development.
-RISE was a 20-million-pound five-year project to 1) streamline regulation, 2) enhance Government of Bangladesh’s capacity to support growth, and 3) raise growth benefits through developing zones and parks, as well as improving labor and environmental standards within zones.
+JC&A conducted the mandatory M&E related to the ‘conditionally related’ Second Annual Review of the Regulatory & Investment Systems for Enterprise Growth in Bangladesh (RISE) Project UK Department for International Development.
+RISE was a £20 million five-year project to 1) streamline regulation, 2) enhance Government of Bangladesh’s capacity to support growth, and 3) raise growth benefits through developing zones and parks, as well as improving labor and environmental standards within zones.

 The review identified key lessons and risks emerging during the implementation and assessed the likelihood of the project achieving its outputs and purpose, in particular, in the light of improving the country’s ranking in terms of Doing Business indicators

-JCA reviewed and identified progress during the first two years of the business environment component (PSDSP) of RISE.
+Dr. Cordova reviewed and identified progress during the first two years of the business environment component (PSDSP) of RISE.
 The exercise focused on the feasibility of achieving the current output indicators and any underlying constraints or risks.
-The review in particular consider the following themes:
+The review in particular considered the following themes:

 - Investment Climate Improvements: Streamlining regulatory environment, Private-public capacity development;